-Alston & Bird's Privacy and Data Security attorneys are hosting a series of educational sessions for our clients and friends on the General Data Protection Regulation.
-The GDPR Roadmap series is a combination of webinar and inperson events designed to provide you with the critical information you need to assess and address the myriad issues raised by the passage and implementation of the GDPR.
-The series will be co-chaired by Peter Swire, senior counsel, and Jan Dhont, chair of our EU Privacy & Security Practice.
-Other speakers from the firm and community will join us throughout the series.
+Alston & Bird's Privacy and Data Security attorneys hosted a series of educational sessions for our clients and friends on the General Data Protection Regulation.
+The GDPR Roadmap series was designed to provide you with the critical information you need to assess and address the myriad issues raised by the passage and implementation of the GDPR.
+The series is co-chaired by David Keating, co-chair, Privacy & Data Security Practice; and Jim Harvey, co-chair, Privacy & Data Security Practice and Cybersecurity Preparedness & Response Team.